-The team of each association consists of a maximum of 22 persons (18 players and 4 leaders).
+The size of each national team consists a maximum of 20 persons (16 players and 4 leaders) plus referee(s) to be nominated by FIB RRC.

 During a match, a maximum of five leaders can be in the team bench.
 If a team has a doctor, and this person is accredited this way, he/she can be the sixth leader in the team bench.